dineshreddy0204/Zomato-Restaurant-Analysis-Dashboard-/README.md

 - Power Query
 - Data Visualization

-## 📌 Key Insights
+## 📈 Key Insights
-- Restaurant distribution by city
+- Identified top cities with highest restaurant density
-- Average cost for two by location
+- Analyzed average cost for two across locations
+- Compared customer votes and ratings
-- Votes, ratings, cuisines analysis
+- Explored popular cuisines and menu trends
+  📌 This project was created as part of my Data Analytics learning and internship preparation.